Jennifer Kewley Draskau: Life

 Draskau was born on the Isle of Man, where her grandfather was a police inspector with the Isle of Man Constabulary.
 She attended The Buchan School in Castletown, and spent periods of her youth staying with Welsh-speaking cousins in Wales.
 She was fluent in several languages, including English, Danish, French, German and Manx, and was proficient in many others.
 She continued her education at the University of Manchester.

 Draskau married a Danish man.
 She lived in Denmark for two decades, where she taught at the University of Copenhagen and the University of Aarhus.
 In 1987, she received a doctoral degree from the University of Copenhagen for the thesis The Quest for Equivalence: On Translating Villon.
 She was appointed Honorary Senior Research Fellow in the Department of English at the University of Liverpool and as a Senior Research Fellow at the University's Centre for Manx Studies.
 She briefly worked as a languages tutor to the royal family in Thailand.

 After returning to Man, Draskau taught German at Ramsey Grammar School in Ramsey and introduced Manx Studies to the curriculum.
 In 1996, she stood for election to the island's lower house of parliament, the House of Keys, in the Michael sheading.
 She gained 33.65% of the vote, but lost to David Cannan.
-She also sung with Manx choir Cliogaree Twoaie, bungee jumped and was known to swim in the Irish Sea.
+She also sang with Manx choir Cliogaree Twoaie, bungee jumped and was known to swim in the Irish Sea.

 In 2004, she spoke at the Harvard University Celtic Colloquium, delivering a talk titled "Language death and resurrection in the Isle of Man: the continuity of Manx Gaelic exemplified by the use of inflected verb tenses".

 In 2006, she published a new translation of the poem An Account of the Isle of Man in Song, the oldest text written in Manx Gaelic (between approximately 1490 and 1530) and which is also known as the Manannan Ballad or Manx Traditionary Ballad.

 In 2008, Draskau published the Manx language reference book Practical Manx, which was launched at an event at the Manx Museum, Douglas.
 Whilst writing Practical Manx, Draskau had studied texts dating back to the 15th century and the 18th-century Manx version of the Bible, as well as exploring the intonation and accent of the language by listening to conversations between fluent native speakers.
 After the book's publication, she said that: "I hope my book can be a part of this process by providing a grammatical description of the Manx Language, a reference for people who want to learn or teach the language."
 She also reflected on how UNESCO's Atlas of the World's Languages in Danger declared Manx an extinct language, saying that "Unesco ought to know better than to declare Manx a dead language.
 There are hundreds of speakers of Manx and while people are able to have productive conversations in the language then it is very much alive and well."